farjami110/AlgebriacInputOutput/README.md

 ## Key Points for Implementation

 1. **Canonical Extensions**:
-    - Definition 4.5 is implemented in HOL, but proving the Stone representation theorem remains challenging.
+    - Definition 4.5 (see the paper) is implemented in HOL, but proving the Stone representation theorem remains challenging.
 For our purposes, the theorem isn't essential since we work directly with an algebra of sets.

 2. **Extending the Stone Theorem**:
     - We primarily need Proposition 2.6, Proposition 2.7, and Lemma 4.7 for extending the Stone theorem to I/O logic and slanted algebra representations.
 While Propositions 2.6 and 2.7 are partially implemented, their utility for modal translations of I/O logics is uncertain.
 Current experiments rely on the definitions of slanted and Boolean algebras.